-c.
-How the local board of review will participate in the hearing; and d.
-The local board of review's attorney or designated representative's name, mailing address, email address, and telephone number.

-115.2(7) Docketing.
-Appeals are assigned docket numbers.
-The board will maintain electronic records of the appeal name, docket number, and all filings made in the appeal.

-115.2(8) Consolidation and severance.
+- d.
+If the local board of review is represented by an attorney or designated representative, the The local board of review's attorney or designated representative's name, mailing address, email address, and telephone number. - 115.2(7) Docketing.
+Appeals shall be are assigned docket numbers.
+Electronic records consisting of the case name and the corresponding docket number assigned to the case shall be maintained by the board, as well as all filings made in the appeal.
+The board will maintain electronic records of the appeal name, the docket number, and all filings made in the appeal. - 115.2(8) Consolidation and severance.
+The board or presiding officer may determine if consolidation or severance of issues or proceedings should be performed in order to efficiently resolve matters on appeal before the board. - a.

-a.
 Consolidation.
-The board may consolidate any or all matters at issue in two or more appeals where:

-(1) The matters at issue involve common parties or common questions of fact or law;

-(2) Consolidation would expedite and simplify consideration of the issues involved; and b.
+The presiding officer board may consolidate any or all matters at issue in two or more appeal proceedings appeals where: - (1) The matters at issue involve common parties or common questions of fact or law; - (2) Consolidation would expedite and simplify consideration of the issues involved; and - (3) Consolidation would not adversely affect the rights of any of the parties to those proceedings appeals. - b.
 Severance.
-The board may, for good cause shown, order any appeals or portions thereof severed.
-115.2(9) Appearances.
+The presiding officer board may, for good cause shown, order any appeal proceedings appeals or portions of the proceedings thereof severed. - 115.2(9) Appearances.
 Any party may appear and be heard on its own behalf, or by its attorney or designated representative.
 Attorneys and designated representatives both shall file a notice of appearance with the board for each appeal.
 A designated representative who is not an attorney shall also file a power of attorney.
-When acting as a designated representative on behalf of a party, the designated representative acknowledges the representative has read and will abide by the board's rules.
+When acting as a designated representative on behalf of a party, the designated representative acknowledges that the representative has read and will abide by the board's rules.